 Michael was born and raised in Florida.
 He received his Doctorate in Physical Therapy from the University of Miami in 2012.
-Michael worked with professional and University of Miami Athletes early in his practice, which gave him a strong interest in manual therapy, orthopedics, and sports rehab.
+Michael worked with professional and college athletes early in his practice, which gave him a strong interest in manual therapy, orthopedics, and sports rehab.
 Immediately after his graduation he moved to the state of Washington to begin an Orthopedic Residency program through Evidence in Motion and became a Board Certified Orthopedic Specialist (OCS) in 2015.

 Michael works well with a multitude of body parts and orthopedic conditions, but he works especially well with shoulders and knees.
 He loves working with a wide variety of patients with both familiar and novel activities, but has an affinity towards climbers, swimmers, hikers, tennis, and baseball players.

 Michael uses regional interdependence theories to take in a big picture of a patient’s potential issues.
 He then uses manual therapy and therapeutic exercises to maximize a patient’s mobility, motor control, strength among multiple other metrics to decrease a patient’s pain and symptoms and optimize their activity performance.

 Michael’s main athletic activities include tennis, swimming, and strength training.
 However, since moving to Washington, he has taken advantage of many outdoor activities that were not previously available to him back home, including snowboarding and hiking.
 Music is also a passion of his.
 Michael mainly plays guitar, piano, and drums.

 South Lake Union

 GO PTs first standalone brick and mortar location.
 We are conveniently located in between South Lake Union and Downtown so that our patients can easily fit in our concierge level physical therapy services into their work week.
 Many of our patients are able to walk to our clinic, but for those who would rather drive, we provide validated parking for the lot directly under our building.
 Please visit our services page for a more comprehensive list of this clinic’s equipment and services.

 201 Yale Ave N.